dianshane/myvim/INSTALL.md

 Let us first figure out what we need though.

+### the basics

-When using a code editor I, and I believe most of you expect three basic features:
+When using a code editor I, and I believe most of you expect *three basic features*:
 - Movement, highlighting and ease-of-use functionality.
 - good color highlights, variable trackings, namespaces etc...
 - autocompletition and linting and propably debuging if applicable